contember/docs/docs/reference/engine/actions/definition.md

 - `watch`: Determines the fields and relations to track for changes.
 A GraphQL-like syntax can be used to designate the fields and relations to observe.
 This includes both direct fields of the entity as well as fields within related entities.
 - `webhook`: Provides the URL to which the webhook notification will be directed when changes occur. [see advanced configuration](#webhook-configuration)
 - `selection` (optional): Specifies the selection that will be dispatched in a payload.

-### Observing Fields and Relations

-The `watch` property allows you to define the fields and relations that you wish to observe for changes.
-It is possible to watch individual fields of the entity and also specify nested fields within related entities.
-This facilitates the tracking of changes in fields such as strings, numbers, booleans, or timestamps, along with changes in relationships between entities.

 ## Defining a Trigger Action